International Programs for ECE Graduate Students

 While courses at GTL and in Atlanta are taught in English, lectures and laboratories at the partner institutions are taught in French.
 Therefore, a working knowledge of both languages is required for the completion of the double degree program.
 French language courses are offered at Georgia Tech Lorraine for non-French speakers.
 For more information, visit the GTL Double Degree Program web page or contact Professor Bertrand Boussert.

 Beginning in fall 2014, qualified students from China, the United States, and any other countries can pursue the master’s degree in ECE from Georgia Tech in Shenzhen, China.
 Selected Georgia Tech graduate courses are taught by Georgia Tech faculty on rotational assignment to Shenzhen during the spring, summer, and fall semesters of each year.
 Currently enrolled Georgia Tech students can apply to switch campus to Shenzhen during any semester for a study abroad experience.
 Georgia Tech Shenzhen is located inside the Shenzhen High-Tech Industry Park with easy access to hundreds of companies.
 Assistance is available for students to pursue co-op or internship opportunities with multinational companies in China, following a semester of study at Georgia Tech Shenzhen.
 For more information, visit the Georgia Tech Shenzhen web site or contact Professor G. Tong Zhou.
+Watch a video introduction to the Shenzhen master's degree program.

 The Office of International Education (OIE) is staffed with professionals that provide guidance about other international study abroad opportunities offered at Georgia Tech.
 If you choose a program that offers electrical engineering or computer engineering courses, the School of ECE will work with you to determine how the credits will apply to your degree.